Ever wonder where the creators of those big production

 However, and for whatever reason, I added my own “scenes” interwoven

 with the existing last 15 minutes or so of the film.
-And as it contains
+As the story

-characters and much of the dialog from the film, I unfortunately can’t
+characters and much of the dialog from the film, I decided not to join

 Tip: If your local library does not carry or cannot locate a copy of any of the following books, you can always try submitting an order request to the library.
 They might order a copy, or they might not—their prerogative, of course.